Diagnosis of Hair Loss in Men

 Miniaturization – the progressive decrease of the hair shaft’s diameter and length in response to androgens – can be observed using a densitometer, a hand-held instrument that magnifies a small area of the scalp where the hair has been clipped to about 1mm in length.

 The photo, below left, was taken from a normal scalp.
-The follicular units (groups) are made of predominately of full-thickness, healthy terminal hair.
+The follicular units (groups) are comprised of full-thickness, healthy terminal hair.
 Note the relatively uniform diameter of the hair shafts.
 The photo, below right, shows that many hairs have decreased in diameter (miniaturized).
 This is characteristic of androgenetic alopecia.

 If the hair loss is diffuse (thin all over) rather than following one of the specific Norwood patterns, the diagnosis can be more difficult.
 However, the presence of miniaturization in the areas of thinning usually confirms the diagnosis of androgenetic alopecia.
 If the diagnosis is still unclear, a number of other conditions must be ruled out.